jacobsimpson/jt/cookbook.md

 jt '%3 > $a'
 ```

-There are a couple of subtlties to be aware of:
+There are a couple of subtleties to be aware of:

 1. Environment variables will be brought into `jt` as type `any`, which means
     they will be string comparisons.
 In the following example, `a` looks like